 - poor coordination

-To diagnose an individual with FAS, the doctor must determine that he or she has abnormal facial features, slower than normal growth, and central nervous system problems.
+To diagnose someone with FAS, the doctor must determine that they have abnormal facial features, slower than normal growth, and central nervous system problems.
 These nervous system problems could be physical or behavioral.
-They might present as hyperactivity, lack of coordination or focus or learning disabilities.
+They might present as hyperactivity, lack of coordination or focus, or learning disabilities.

 Children with FAS will benefit from a stable and loving home.
-FAS children can be even more sensitive to disruptions in routine than an average child.
-FAS children are especially likely to develop problems with violence and substance abuse later in life if they are exposed to violence or abuse at home.
+They can be even more sensitive to disruptions in routine than an average child.
+Children with FAS are especially likely to develop problems with violence and substance abuse later in life if they are exposed to violence or abuse at home.
 These children do well with a regular routine, simple rules to follow, and rewards for positive behavior.